ViktorMasnyi/test/README.md

 # Home Page:
 - contains two links for Blog Page and Layout page
 - 404 page implemented
-- rouning implemented by using React Router v.4
+- routning implemented by using React Router v.4

 # Blog Page:
 - Fetch posts from remote API by using GET request